Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 In the "Storing Data" section in the `wrangle_act.ipynb` notebook, store the cleaned master DataFrame in a CSV file with the main one named `twitter_archive_master.csv`.

-If additional files exist because multiple tables are required for tidiness, name these files appropriately.